craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Extramis
 	D. Mountain Troopers

-25. Which of the following sce
+25. Which of the following scenarios grants Disadvantage to the Attacker?
-	A.
+	A. The Attacker is Grappled
-	B.
+	B. The Attacker is Stunned
-	C.
+	C. The Attacker is Flanked
-	D.
+	D. The Attacker is Frightened

 26.